RyanGreenup/draftsmith_rs/README.md

 Draftsmith is a modern note-taking and task management system built with a focus on performance, type safety, and flexibility.
 It allows you to organize your thoughts, tasks, and knowledge in a hierarchical structure while maintaining relationships between different pieces of information through tags and parent-child relationships.

 Most importantly, Draftsmith is hackable!
 It allows both client side scripting in [Rhai](https://rhai.rs/book/about/index.html) and client side scripting in Javascript with no HTML sanitization.
 This flexibility makes a great thinking space to tinker with ideas and automate workflows.

+## Installation

+TODO

+## Usage

+TODO
+## Development

+PRs are welcome!
+Please follow the guidelines below:

+### Rust
+Make sure of the following:

+- `cargo check`
+- `cargo clippy`
+- `cargo test`
+    - Every PR should have tests

+### Python

+Make sure of the following:

+- `black .` or `ruff format`
+- `ruff check`

+Python bindings should be updated to reflect the Rust Client.

+## Architecture

+Draftsmith follows a unique architectural approach:
+- Core logic is implemented in Rust (backed by Postgresql), so: strong type safety, memory safety, and high performance
+- A REST API exposes this functionality, this allows flexible integrations (with officially maintained Python Bindings)
+- Client applications (GUI, CLI, etc.) can be written in any language while benefiting from a stable, well-defined and performant backend
+    - An official CLI is provided in Rust

+This separation allows:
+- Core business logic to remain fast and reliable
+- GUI development to use more flexible languages like Python or TypeScript
+- CLI tools and aliases can be created easily.
+- Type safety and correctness to be maintained across all interfaces

 ## Inspiration